Davidoff7776/shop/README.md

-# shop
+# Shopping List
-Shopping list made in python3 and sent by email
+This is a Shoppingiaa Sde in python3 and sent by email

 SHOPPING LIST